 Written by Justin Hemmings

-Under a Vermont law that recently came into effect, data brokers that process information regarding Vermont residents are now subject to registration and security requirements.
+Under a Vermont law, data brokers that process information regarding Vermont residents are now subject to registration and security requirements beginning January 1, 2019.
 Included in the new law are three notable components: (1) a broad statutory definition of a “data broker,” (2) an annual registration requirement for data brokers, and (3) reporting on data broker security breaches.

 Definition of a “Data Broker”

 The law takes a technology-neutral approach to its definition of a “data broker,” instead defining the term based on the normal functions of the business.
 The statute [...]
 Read more

 Consistent with recent expansions to state data breach notification laws, Colorado recently enacted an expanded data privacy law that strengthens the state’s existing breach notification law and that requires policies and procedures concerning the protection and destruction of personal identifying information (“PII”).
 The law applies to any individual or commercial entity that maintains, owns, or licenses “personal information” or PII, as applicable, in the course of its business, vocation, or occupation, and also contains largely identical provisions that apply to state and local governments. [...]
 Read more

 The Georgia Court of Appeals recently reaffirmed its prior conclusion that there is no duty to safeguard personal information under Georgia law.
 In McConnell v.
 Ga.
 Dep’t of Labor, --- S.E.2d ----, 2018 WL 2173252 (Ga.
 App.
 May 11, 2018), the Court of Appeals addressed whether a plaintiff whose social security number and other personal identifying information (“PII”) had allegedly been negligently disclosed by an employee of the Georgia Department of Labor stated a negligence claim in connection with the unauthorized disclosure.

 In urging that the Court of Appeals should recognize such [...]
 Read more